Interoception connects our emotions with our bodies. It’s critical in creating a body map to inform us about meeting our

 NEW!
 Our exclusive body organ friends.
 Let our characters help your child to become ‘friends’ with the organs.
 Friendly faces and characters can be used for games and activities in your home, school, or clinic.
 Body shape for scanning provided in PDF download.

 FACT #3: Interoception affects toileting.
-Many children with special needs and sensory difficulties have trouble with bowel movements.
+Many children with sensory difficulties have trouble with bowel movements.
 My own children needed diapers long after most of our friend’s children.
-Regulation monitors our body and responses to our surroundings.
-When our bladder is full, we use the toilet.
-If we have intestinal cramping, we find the restroom.
-Many people do not feel these urges.
+When our bladder is full, we know it’s time to use the toilet.
+If we have intestinal cramping, we find the nearest restroom.
+Many children do not feel these urges.
 They may feel them too late or not at all.
 Bedwetting, frequent accidents, and holding stool/constipation are common when children struggle with interoceptive awareness.
+As an OT, I’m often told that my pediatric clients prefer to poop into a diaper.
+This might be so that they can actually ‘FEEL’ the poop leaving their body.

 FACT #4: Some children do not understand how to react to information from their bodies.
 If they do not feel the information OR feel it too little or too much, they may misinterpret body signals.
 Feelings can become mixed up or confused.
-Remember that a child may seem as though they are behaving badly or acting out when they may not understand the way their body feels.
+Remember that a child may seem as though they are misbehaving or acting out when they may not understand the way their body feels.
 This is why we need to look at a child’s behavior as a way of communication.